khulnasoft/tracker/docs/docs/advanced/data-sources/overview.md

 As you can see, access to the data source has been requested using two keys: a namespace and a data source ID.
 Namespaces are employed to prevent name conflicts in the future when integrating custom data sources.
-All built-in data sources from Tracker will be available under the "tracee" namespace.
+All built-in data sources from Tracker will be available under the "tracker" namespace.

 After verifying the data source's availability, it's suggested to include a version check against the data source.
 This approach ensures that outdated